Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 To configure and deploy this playbook:

-Open your browser and ensure you are logged into your Microsoft Sentinel workspace you wish to seend the data **to**.
+Open your browser and ensure you are logged into your Microsoft Sentinel workspace from the **tenant that is to receive the data**.
 In a separate tab, open the link to our playbook on the Accelerynt Security GitHub repository:

 https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion